wayman110/Case-Study-Homework/README.md

 With a solid leadship team having an innovative technology strategy and expertise in varying aspects of Fintech.
 ANkR is working to decentralize cloud computing and making the blockchain token model accessible to all.
 The future could present the ability for eveyday people to let their PC's compute and compete for mining opportunities even while they sleep.
 Using the concept of proof of useful work (PoUW) implemented by ANKR.
 This energy efficient concept improves the PoW incentive system by utilizing idle resources to perform useful computations.
 The PoUW system makes use of trusted proctors that monitor computation actions and randomly gives rewards in predetermined intervals.
 Those with higher computing performance for the peirod will have an increased opportunity to earn rewards.
 The PoUW system incentivizes every user that performs work and gives high performers the opportunity to earn more.

-Unlike the PoW system where miners race to solve random algorithms a PoUW miner solves real-world problems to authenicate blockchains.
-They are energy efficient, makes good use of CPU computing power as well they maintain the integrity of the blockchain.
+Unlike the PoW system where miners race to be the first to solve random algorithms a PoUW miner solves real-world problems to authenicate blockchains.
+They are energy efficient, makes good use of CPU computing power and most important they maintain the integrity of the blockchain.

 #### The PoUW system is a three tiered system that relies on
 > * Miners - to utilize their computing power to solve complex hashing problems